 - Call to Order

 - Consent Items

 - New Business

 Citizen Communication to the Board

-Citizens may communicate to the Board or individual trustees through the Rhonda Fenner.
+Citizens may communicate to the Board or individual trustees through the Esther Sonen.
 They also may address the Board at Regular Board Meetings; see the Board's Rules for Addressing the ACC Board of Trustees.